Skip to content

 A fourth would open in Chalmette in 1986, and lasted a little over a decade.
 The location would subsequently be home to a country and western bar, and later a funeral home.

-In 2009, four years after the demise of the Veterans location, Pancho's Mexican "Super Buffet" opened on Labarre Road at Airline Highway, and legions of fans who missed it came in droves.
-But perhaps the nostalgia just wasn't enough to sustain it long-term, and it closed in 2012, following the shuttering of two other Louisiana locations.
+In 2009, four years after the demise of the Veterans location, Pancho's Mexican "Super Buffet" opened on Labarre Road at Airline Highway.
+And legions of fans who missed it came in droves.
+But perhaps the nostalgia just wasn't enough to sustain it long-term.
+It closed in 2012, following the shuttering of two other Louisiana locations.

 Pancho's Mexican Buffet: Mexican, 918 Gravier, (CBD) - map